shawalli/mockserver/README.md

 ### `httpmock.Server`

-#### Recoverable, IsRecoverable
+#### NotRecoverable, IsRecoverable

 `httpmock.Server` is a glorified version of `httptest.Server` with a default handler.
 With both server types, the server runs as a goroutine.
-One can use `Recoverable()` to indicate that an unmatched request should not cause the server to panic outside of the server goroutine and into the main process.
+The default behavior is to log the panic details and recover from it.
+However, an implementation can set `NotRecoverable()` to indicate to the handler that an unmatched request should cause the server to panic outside of the server goroutine and into the main process.

-If writing a custom handler, the handler should react to a panic based on the server's `IsRecoverable()` response.

 ## Installation